codewitch-honey-crisis/clasp/clstat/README.md

 ClStat: The C Language static content generator

-ClStat is a C and C++ oriented HTTP response generator that takes input files and generates method calls to send them over a socket to a browser.
+ClStat is a C and C++ oriented HTTP response generator that takes static input files and generates method calls to send them over a socket to a browser.

 Usage:
 ```